 What to Look for in a Recipe Manager?

-The downside to using pocket is that it doesn’t have a strong search.
+The downside to using Pocket is that it doesn’t have a robust search.
 You can only find recipes by tag, URL, or title.
-If you know exactly what recipe you are looking for or where you found it, you are in business.
+If you know exactly what dish you are looking for or where you found it, you are in business.
 But if you are anything like me and you want to find a recipe that has carrots in it because, all of a sudden, your five-year-old likes carrots, you may be out of luck.

-You can get around the lack of search functionality a bit by using tags that you create.
-This requires some pre-planning to determine what you want them to be.
-You can start creating tags for courses or cuisines before saving your first recipe to Pocket.
-This will help bolster up the search.
+You can get around the lack of search functionality a bit by using labels that you create; this requires some pre-planning to determine what you want them to be.
+You can start creating tags for courses or cuisines before saving your first recipe to Pocket; this will help bolster up the search.

 Pepperplate is a free recipe management app meant to rival Paprika.

-It hasn’t been updated since 2015 and it shows.
+It hasn’t had an update since 2015, and it shows.
 The user experience is frustrating.
-The importing feature only works on a very limited number of websites and even then it is spotty at best.
-That leaves the user to manually enter the recipes.
-This is extremely time-consuming.
+The importing feature only works on a minimal number of websites, and even then, it is spotty at best.
+The user is left to type in the recipes, which is very time-consuming.
 There are better options out there.

 Many of you use it every day.
 You see a recipe, pin it, and there it is.
-The search engine is great.
-If you need to find a German carrot recipe or a green sweet treat for St. Patrick’s Day, one search and a ton of options are there.
+The search engine is excellent.
+If you need to find a German carrot recipe or a sweet green treat for St. Patrick’s Day, one search and a ton of options are there.

 - Go into your profile, select “all pins” to view your pins.

-- Type in the search bar what you are looking for.
+- Type what you are looking for into the search bar.

 - Next to the search bar will pop up the option for where to search.
-Selecting “Your Pins” will help you easily find anything you have pinned.
+Selecting “Your Pins” will help you quickly find anything you have pinned.

 A recipe manager will store the recipe for you, eliminating this problem.

-Since the recipe is imported to Paprika and they are storing it, you can view any of your recipes offline.
-You can also easily search by recipe name, ingredient or URL.
-The ingredient search is key here because you may not know what the name of a recipe is or where it came from but you will likely know at least one ingredient.
+Since Paprika stores all of your recipes in their app, you can access them anytime, even if you are offline.
+You can also easily search by recipe name, ingredient, or URL.
+The ingredient search is critical here because you may not know what the name of a recipe is or where it came, from but you will likely know at least one ingredient.

 As for additional features, Paprika has them.
 And not just any features, but ones that are helpful and time-saving.
-You can add a recipe to your favorites and to a calendar for your meal plan.
-There is a scale recipe button to easily double, triple, or half a recipe.
+You can add a recipe to your favorites also to a calendar for your meal plan.
+There is a scale recipe button that will quickly double, triple, or half a recipe.
 You can also set a timer within the app.
 These small features are ones that I found myself using often.

 The best tool I have found on Paprika, besides the simple Recipe Importer, is the Shopping List.
-With one click you can add the ingredients from a recipe to a master list.
-You are able to quickly scan them before adding and unselect those that you already have in your pantry.
-This is a real timesaver.
+With one click, you can add the ingredients from a recipe to a master list.
+You can quickly scan them before adding and unselect those that you already have in your pantry; this is a real timesaver.

 Here’s the thing with Paprika, in terms of apps, it’s expensive.
-The iPhone and iPad apps are $4.99 and the Windows/Mac apps are $19.99/$29.99 respectively.
+The iPhone and iPad apps are $4.99, and the Windows/Mac apps are $19.99/$29.99, respectively.
 So, even though the apps sync between your devices, you need to purchase each one separately.
-You can get away with just having it on your iPhone if you wish to start out that way.
-It just will take you a little longer to import.
+You can get away with just having it on your iPhone if you wish to start that way.
+It will take you a little longer to import.

 Recipe Manager Review

-After using these various recipe management methods, I really got a sense of the value of a dedicated recipe manager.
-Your recipes are stored and ready to go when you are and the extra features are really useful.
+After using these various recipe management methods, I got a sense of the value of a dedicated recipe manager.
+Your recipes are stored and ready to go when you are and the extra features are handy.
 If you are looking to organize your recipes for the long haul, Paprika is a robust and easy to use recipe manager.
 It is worth every penny.

-I hope this article sparked Marie Kondo type joy for you.
+I hope this article sparked Marie Kondo type joy for you, and you learned how to organize your recipes.
 What do you use to manage your recipes?
 Is there a program I am missing that you want me to review?
 Let me know in the comments below.